nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 Here is the high level steps to get ListView to display properly in a Content Page view:

 1. Define a data model.
 Ensure it has public properties with `get` accessors.
-2. Define a "View Template" (a `ContentView`) that contains a Frame that binds the data model properties to Labels and other standard controls, common to each data model instance properties.
+2. Define a "View Template" (a `ContentView`, _not_ `ContentPage`) that contains a Frame that binds the data model properties to Labels and other standard controls, common to each data model instance properties.
 Store this template in a separate folder such as "ViewTemplates".
-3. In the View Template code-behind, create public, static, readonly `BindableProperty` properties - one for each data model property.
+3. In the View Template code-behind (also a `ContentView` class), create public, static, readonly `BindableProperty` properties - one for each data model property.
 Avoid naming conflicts.
 4. Create a content page e.g. `PageView.xaml` and ensure it has `<ContentPage.Resources>` referencing the View Template (in this case "CardView") that will actually display the data, and also defines an `x:Class` that points to itself (I assume this is to ensure a reference to the collection and binding context that will be set in the next 2 steps).
 5. In the content page code-behind, define a collection that is an ObservableCollection (or inherits from it or implements an Observable interface).
 Ensure it is a public property with at least a `get` accessor.
 6. Also in the content page code-behind, set `BindingContext` to `this`.